 The cockpit is deep, safe, and secure, with high coamings to keep you dry.
 Tiller steering means there is lots of space, comfortable seating for crew, and a large cockpit locker for storage.
 The well-protected cockpit makes her an ideal boat for both heavy weather sailing and relaxing at anchor.

 The cockpit is well-protected with a sturdy dodger, providing shade and shelter from the elements, and while at anchor, there is a custom cockpit sun cover.
+There is also a custom boom gallow.

 The fold-down swim ladder makes it easy to get in and out of the water during those perfect days at anchor.

-There are 3 group 27 house batteries - 90 amp hrs each - that were new in 2023.
+There are 3 group 27 house batteries - 80 amp hrs each - that were new in 2023.
 There is also 1 group 27 starting battery that was new in 2020.
 The boat also features 2 100-watt solar panels and a Rich Solar charge controller ensuring your batteries stay charged even during extended time off-grid.

 This Pacific Seacraft also comes with a 9 ft West Marine RIB dinghy and a 3.5 HP Tohatsu OB motor that was new in 2023.